zuplo/rate-my-openapi/README.md

 Rate My OpenAPI is a suite of tools designed to help software developers using OpenAPI to design and implement their APIs.
-Our tools include a website, a CLI, and a GitHub Action, all aimed at ensuring your APIs meet high standards of quality and usability.
+Our tools include a website, a CLI, a GitHub Action and an API, all aimed at ensuring your APIs meet high standards of quality and usability.

 ### Categories of Evaluation